 Five days in Rocky Mountain National Park

-If you have 5 days in Rocky Mountain National Park and have done enough hiking, you I recommend heading to the west side of the park and spend a day in Grand Lake.
+If you have 5 days in Rocky Mountain National Park and have done enough hiking, I recommend heading to the west side of the park and spending a day in Grand Lake.

 So for your 5-day Rocky Mountain itinerary follow the suggestions from the 1-4 day itineraries above and then add one day relaxing by the water at Grand Lake.

 Suggestion for outdoor enthusiasts.
 If you have more time in the Rocky Mountain National Park in summer, why not embark on a real adventure.
-You can opt for a multi-day hiking trip in the Rocky Mountain NP – perfect way to see some incredible scenery and escape the crowds.
-If you are not sure where to start or don’t want to deal with the practical aspects of planning a camping trip like that, you can always join an organised hiking tour, like this 3-day camping/hiking trip, starting from Grand Lake.
+You can opt for a multi-day hiking trip in the Rocky Mountain NP – the perfect way to see some incredible scenery and escape the crowds.

 So, these are my itinerary suggestions for Rocky Mountain National Park.
-All of these itineraries offer something for every type traveler and I hope this will help you plan your trip to Rocky Mountain National Park and experience the dramatic beauty of the Colorado Rockies.
+All of these itineraries offer something for every type of traveler.
+I hope that this will help you plan your trip to Rocky Mountain National Park and experience the dramatic beauty of the Colorado Rockies.